Subject: Policy for the Conduct of NASA Research and Technology (R&T)

 Component Facilities and Technical and Service Support Centers.
 This

-language applies to the Jet Propulsion Laboratory (JPL), other contractors,
+language applies to the Jet Propulsion Laboratory (JPL), a Federally Funded Research and Development Center, other contractors,

 grant recipients, or parties to agreements only to the extent specified or

 referenced in the appropriate contracts, grants, or agreements.